pe5er/LISN-mate/README.md

 ![LISN-mate PCB](https://github.com/compuphase/LISN-mate/blob/main/pictures/LISN_mate_1.jpg)

-When you want a quantitative value for the common mode noise and/or the differential mode noise, a LISN-mate is actually somewhat involved.
-However, for the qualitative answer of whether emissions are *primarily* common more or differential mode, all it takes is a transformer.
+When you want a quantitative value for the common mode noise and/or the differential mode noise (in dB&micro;V), a LISN-mate is actually somewhat complex circuit.
+However, there is just a single limit for conducted emissions in the EMC/EMI standards, so you do not really need the absolute values.
+What you need to know, whether the emissions are *primarily* either common mode or differential mode.
+For a LISN-mate that gives you an answer on that issue, all it takes is a transformer.

 The design is in KiCAD.
 Gerber files for the PCB are provided as well.
 The components are: